-The following method is to be applied at the Spring Business meeting each year.
-Its purpose is to allocate playoff spots, by representation and strength, to division teams.
+The following method is to be applied at the Spring Business meeting each year for each playoff tournament (A-Playoffs and B-Playoffs).
+Its purpose is to allocate playoff spots, by representation and strength, to division teams of the corresponding class (A or B).